SCIENCE TUTORING

 Chemistry AND Biology Wiz...snap, crackle, pop!

-New to the gang in 2019 we are pleased to welcome Tamara into the family!
-From schools in Australia all the way back to Henley she has a keen interest in Science education and the pastoral side of teaching.
+From Australia all the way back to Henley she has a keen interest in Science education and the pastoral side of teaching.
 With over 13 years of experience Tamara is currently specialising in Chemistry GCSE having previously held a position as Head of House and contributed to the Teacher Training Programme.
 Her dynamic personality and positivity is infectious.
-Tamara is just the perfect balance for students needing expertise and motivation to move them forwards in their Science GCSEs.

 SARAH